-In this setting, the H\ac{ris} can estimate the $NK$ coefficients of which the \acp{ut}-\ac{ris} channel is comprised; the measurements are obtained via $N_r$ digital signal paths.
-At the absence of noise, the H\ac{ris} is able to recover the \acp{ut}-H\ac{ris} channel from $NK / N_r$ pilots, while the \ac{bs} requires at least $N$ pilots to recover the H\ac{ris}-\ac{bs} channel from its observations and the estimate provided by the HRIS via the control link.
-For instance, when $K=8$ \acp{ut} communicate via an H\ac{ris} comprised $N=64$ meta-atoms all attached to $N_r=8$ RF chains, both individual channels can be recovered from merely $64$ pilots.
-For comparison, state-of-the-art methods for conventional \acp{ris} would require over $90$ pilot transmissions for recovering solely the cascaded channel for a fully digital $16$-antenna \ac{bs} \cite{wang2020channel}.
+{\bf Full Channel Estimation}: To demonstrate the HRIS channel estimation capability, we consider the uplink system of Fig.~\ref{fig:SystemModel2} with $K$ single-antenna \acp{ut} and an H\ac{ris} with $N$ hybrid meta-atoms.
+The metasurface has $N_r$ reception RF chains and maintains an out-of-band unidirectional control link with the \ac{bs}.
+A simple strategy to estimate the individual channels is to assign the H\ac{ris} to estimate the \acp{ut}-\ac{ris} channel via its sensed observations, and to forward this estimate to the \ac{bs} over the control link (wired or wireless)~\cite{RISE6G_COMMAG_ALL}, while changing the phase configuration between pilot symbols as in \cite{wang2020channel_all}.
+This strategy has similar latency with typical channel estimation schemes for conventional RISs~\cite{Tsinghua_RIS_Tutorial_ALL}.
+The fact that the H\ac{ris} also reflects while sensing, allows the \ac{bs} to estimate the H\ac{ris}-\ac{bs} channel from its observed reflections, effectively re-using the transmitted pilots for estimating both hops' channels.
+According to the latter strategy, the H\ac{ris} estimates the $NK$ coefficients comprising the \acp{ut}-\ac{ris} channel; the measurements are obtained via the $N_r$ digital signal paths.
+In the absence of noise, the H\ac{ris} is able to recover the \acp{ut}-H\ac{ris} channel from $NK / N_r$ pilots, while the \ac{bs} requires at least $N$ pilots to recover the H\ac{ris}-\ac{bs} channel fuzzing its observations and the estimate provided by the HRIS via the control link.
+For instance, when $K=8$ \acp{ut} communicate via an H\ac{ris} comprising $N=64$ meta-atoms, all attached to $N_r=8$ RF chains, both individual channels can be recovered from merely $64$ pilots.
+State-of-the-art methods for conventional \acp{ris} would require over $90$ pilot transmissions for recovering solely the cascaded channel for a fully digital $16$-antenna \ac{bs} \cite{wang2020channel_all}.
 This simplistic strategy for channel estimation is beneficial, not only in noise-free channels, but also in noisy setups.
-However, one need to also account for the fact that the power splitting between the reflected and sensed waveforms, carried out by the H\ac{ris}, affects the resulting \acp{snr} at the metasurface and \ac{bs}.
-In particular, in noisy setups where the H\ac{ris} estimates the composite \acp{ut}-H\ac{ris} channel locally and forwards it to the \ac{bs}, there is an inherent trade-off between the accuracy in estimating each of the individual channels, which is dictated by how the H\ac{ris} is configured to split the power of the incident wave between its reflected and absorbed portions.
+However, one needs to also account for the fact that, the power splitting between the reflected and sensed waveforms, carried out by the H\ac{ris}, affects the resulting \acp{snr} at both the metasurface and \ac{bs}.
+In particular, in noisy setups where the H\ac{ris} estimates the composite \acp{ut}-H\ac{ris} channel locally and forwards it to the \ac{bs}, there is an inherent trade-off between the accuracy in estimating each of the individual channels.
+This is dictated by how the H\ac{ris} is configured to split the power of the incident wave between its reflected and absorbed portions.